merey91/InsideSherpa_Virtual_Internship/README.md

 # InsideSherpa_Virtual_Internship
-There are some virtual internships from InsideSherpa
+There are some virtual internships Project from InsideSherpa

 1.Quantium- Data Analytics